MarcPG1905/PooperMC/README.md

-# Peelocity
+# PooperMC

-Is a all-in-one solution for you Minecraft server network, which aims to provide all features you need inside just one simple plugin.
-Being lightweight and efficient, Peelocity tries to provide as many features as possible, while having a simple and easy to maintain codebase.
+Formally known as Peelocity, is a all-in-one solution for you Minecraft server network, which aims to provide all features you need inside just one simple plugin.
+Being lightweight and efficient, PooperMC tries to provide as many features as possible, while having a simple and easy to maintain codebase.
 The modern codebase using Java 17+ allows for fast response times and always up-to-date code.
 Although the plugin is still in development, it is already a valid choice for any server network, that needs a working and lightweight plugin.
-Read more at https://marcpg.com/peelocity (soon...)!
+Read more at https://marcpg.com/poopermc (soon...)!

 ## Requirements